 All of this involuntariness is one things if it helps.
 But that “if” is pretty iffy.
 And the longer it’s drawn out, the iffier it is.
-It’s pretty hard to treat an addiction without a decent level of buy-in from the patient and even a smidge of intrinsic motivation.
+It’s awfully hard to treat an addiction without a decent level of buy-in from the patient and even a smidge of intrinsic motivation.
 I can absolutely see it taking a few months to get people well enough to be in a position to actually make a decision about what they want.
 Beyond that, though, I’m not convinced, especially when clients are expressing that they have no interest in being clean.

 I’m not sure how this would compare to court-mandated treatment, but I would guess that mental health legislation isn’t as compelling a motivator as the courts.

 I do think there’s a role for involuntary psychiatric treatment.
 What I would really like to see, though, is mental health care providers seriously considering how they might feel if they, or a loved one, were in the position of involuntary patient.
 That us vs. them gulf is often a wide one, and I think everyone would benefit by narrowing it.

 What are your thoughts on involuntary treatment?
 Is it something you’ve experienced?